misko/mlipview/frontend_design.md

 ### Timeline controller
 - `createFrameBuffer()` powers the timeline history (bonded to a 500 frame capacity by default).
 - `installTimeline()` builds the UI dock (`timeline.js`), exposes `viewerApi.timeline`, and wires button/slider callbacks to `handleTimelineOffsetRequest`, `handleTimelinePlayRequest`, and `handleTimelineLiveRequest`.
 - Timeline mode introduces a modal state (`Mode.Timeline`) that disables molecule editing while keeping camera controls active.
-The overlay and manipulation facade enforce the read-only policy until `resumeLiveFromTimeline()` runs.
+The overlay and manipulation facade enforce the read-only policy until `resumeLiveFromTimeline()` runs, which now emits debug traces and cooperates with tests that cap live resume bursts.
 - Pointer-driven scrubbing maps screen coordinates to stored offsets, ensuring one click selects the intended frame; tests cover the mapping via `ws-timeline-slider-select.spec.js`.

 ## Interaction gating & latching